indigo423/blog.no42.org/themes/bilberry-hugo-theme/README.md

 To enable the automatic creation of a table of contents (TOC), set the `toc` front matter variable to `true` in your article.
-If the article's markdown contains appropriate headings, Hugo will generate a table of content at the beginning of the article.
+If the article's markdown contains appropriate headings, Hugo will generate a table of contents at the beginning of the article.

 By default, a TOC is generated if the content's word count is greater than **400**.
-The `tocMinWordCount` parameter defines this value in the `config.toml` configuration file.
+The `tocMinWordCount` parameter defines this value in the `hugo.toml` configuration file.

 The headings that are taken into account for a TOC are from _H2_ (##) to _H5_ (#####) inclusive.
 Also, if you want to display a TOC at a specific point in your article, set the `toc` front matter variable to `false`,